ColorsWind/WSL-Port-Forwarding/README.md

 # WSL-Port-Forwarding

-In Windows Subsystem for Linux 2 (WSL2), there is no obstacle for WSL to access the external network.
-Simultaneously, programs run in Windows (hereinafter referred to as host) can access WSL by a LAN address (usually 172.x.x.x).
-However, services run in WSL2 cannot be directly accessed by remote computers, since it does NOT listen on host's physical network interface.
-A simple solution is to forward the host port to WSL and configure appropriate firewall rules.
-This script can do those automatically.
+Windows Subsystem for Linux 2 (WSL2) has a virtualized ethernet adapter with its own unique IP address (usually 172.x.x.x).
+Services run in WSL2 cannot be directly accessed by remote computers.
+[There is a simple solution](https://learn.microsoft.com/en-us/windows/wsl/networking): using `netsh`  to forward connection.

+This script will discover service run on WSL, and then forward the host port to WSL and configure appropriate firewall rules.